EB research - Debra Ireland

 EB research

-So far, we have invested over €1,000,000 across 15 active projects, and have been responsible, through funding pioneering research and working internationally, for establishing much of what is now known about EB.
+We have invested over €1,000,000 across many research projects both nationally and internationally.
+We have been responsible, through funding pioneering research and working internationally, for establishing much of what is now known about EB.

 Rare diseases, such as EB, often get overlooked when it comes to the development of new treatments.
 And because of the various forms of EB and its complexity, treatments and a cure are not universal.
 A cure is likely to look like a combination of treatments.